hendisantika/springboot-advertisement/README.md

 #### GET /api/advertisement/calculate-scores

 With this endpoint all advertisements score is calculated in request time.
-> Only registered users with role QUALITY_USER can be perform this action.
+> Only registered users with role QUALITY_USER can perform this action.

 #### Postman